-In addition to providing excellent academic opportunities for students, the SDCCD continues to be a vital asset to county employers.
+The SDCCD generates value for its students by providing them with the knowledge and training necessary to succeed in a modern workforce and is a vital asset to county employers.
 The colleges add highly-qualified students equipped with in-demand skills to the county workforce and while cultivating industry partnerships in order to support the economic development and growth and prosperity of the San Diego County community.